 Not all retailers are suffering.
-Farfetch Ltd (NYSE:FTCH) is a luxury online ecommerce company that has seen its share price soar over the last year.
+Farfetch Ltd (NYSE:FTCH) is a luxury e-commerce company that has seen its share price soar over the last year.

 Why is Farfetch Ltd doing so well in light of the coronavirus pandemic, a global recession, and isolation orders?
 Especially at a time when millions of Americans have filed for unemployment, and well-known companies like J C Penney Company Inc, Hertz Global Holdings Inc, Neiman Marcus Group Ltd. LLC, J.Crew Group, Inc., Pier 1 Imports Inc, and Brooks Brothers have filed for bankruptcy protection?